 2012: Dr Daniel Wildmann is scheduled to deliver a lecture entitled ‘Desired Bodies': Leni Riefenstahl, the Berlin Olympics 1936 and Aryan Masculinity at the Wiener Library in London.

-2012: A brush fire broke out tonight in Park Snir between Kibbutz Maayan Baruch and Kibbutz HaGoshrim in the North.
+2012: A bush fire broke out tonight in Park Snir between Kibbutz Maayan Baruch and Kibbutz HaGoshrim in the North.
 Large forces of fire fighters and police were called to the scene and managed to extinguish the fire after several hours.

 2012: IDF troops killed a Palestinian terrorist who opened fire on their patrol, near the Erez crossing, on the Gaza border this afternoon.
 According to Army Radio, the soldiers returned fire at the terrorist after they spotted him approaching the border and opening fire on them.
 No casualties were reported on the Israeli side.
 (As reported by Ron Friedman)